carolinewang01/rotate/README.md

 - Implement CoMeDi

 ### Clean Up Code:
+- In learners, all calls to run_episodes should specify test mode based on the task-specific config value.
 - Clean up (L)-BRDiv code
     - Consider making ego and br nets the same
     - Switch from logging BR/Conf losses to SP/XP losses!